SeanPreusse/seanpreusse.github.io/_posts/2016-02-28-Predict_Employee_Turnover.md

 ### Cleaning the data

-We only want to select key variables that make sense i.e. job, environment and relationship satisfaction as well as performance rating.
+We only want to select key variables that make sense, i.e. job, environment and relationship satisfaction as well as performance rating.

 {% highlight ruby %}
 drop <- c("education", "environment_satisfaction", "job_involvement","job_satisfaction", "performance_rating","relationship_satisfaction")